 Southwestern University President Edward B. Burger is a nationally known leader in educational innovation.

-Dr. Edward Burger is president of Southwestern University as well as a professor of mathematics and an educational leader on thinking, innovation, and creativity.
-Previously, he was the Francis Christopher Oakley Third Century Professor of Mathematics at Williams College.
-He has delivered over 700 addresses worldwide at venues including Harvard University, Princeton University, Johns Hopkins University, and the University of California, Berkeley, as well as at the Smithsonian Institution, the Microsoft Corporation, the World Bank, the International Monetary Fund, the U.S. Department of the Interior, the U.S. Department of the Treasury, the New York Public Library, and the National Academy of Sciences.
-He is the author of more than 70 research articles, books, and video series (starring in more than 4,000 online videos), including the book The 5 Elements of Effective Thinking (Princeton University Press, 2012), which was coauthored by Michael Starbird and translated into more than a dozen languages worldwide.
-His latest book, Making up Your Own Mind: Thinking Effectively through Creative Puzzle-Solving (Princeton University Press, 2019), was on several of Amazon’s Hot New Releases lists.
+Dr. Edward Burger is President of Southwestern University as well as a professor of mathematics.
+An educational leader on thinking, innovation, and creativity, Dr. Edward Burger has been the president of Southwestern and a full professor of mathematics since 2013.
+Previously, he was the Francis Christopher Oakley Third Century Professor of Mathematics at Williams College, having initially joined the Williams faculty in 1990.
+He has delivered over 700 addresses worldwide at venues including Berkeley, Harvard, Princeton, and Johns Hopkins as well as at the Smithsonian Institution, Microsoft Corporation, the World Bank, the International Monetary Fund, the U.S. Department of the Interior, the U.S. Department of the Treasury, the New York Public Library, and the National Academy of Sciences.
+He is the author of over 70 research articles, books, and video series (starring in over 4,000 on-line videos), including the book The 5 Elements of Effective Thinking, published by Princeton University Press and translated into over a dozen languages worldwide.
+His latest book, Making Up Your Mind: Thinking Effectively Through Creative Puzzle-Solving, also published by Princeton University Press, was on several of Amazon’s Hot New Releases lists.